Thursday 8 October 2026

 ING

 A data-driven close-out of the European floating PV year.
-For the first time on a public stage, this keynote shows what actually got built in 2026 versus what was promised in the 2025 pipeline: where projects moved from concept to commissioning, where they stalled in permitting, and where they were quietly cancelled.
+This keynote shows what actually got built in 2026 versus what was promised in the 2025 pipeline, and offers insights into: where projects moved from concept to commissioning, where they stalled in permitting, and where they were quietly cancelled.

 A step-by-step walkthrough of the floating PV development process, highlighting where projects most often stall, overrun, or fail between permit and commissioning.